MartinBies/MartinBies.github.io/_pages/research.md

 ## Installation instructions

-For Debian9 and Ubuntu18.04, you can find installation instructions [here](/Instructions.txt).
-They assume that you do not have a running version of gap yet.
-It will download the script [homalg_clone](/homalg_clone.sh), which is used to clone a selection of gap-packages from github.
+Installation instructions, that have been tested for Debian9 and Ubuntu 18.04 (on 01/02/2020) can be found [here](/Instructions.txt).
+Among others, they will download the script [homalg_clone.sh](/homalg_clone.sh), which is used to clone a selection of gap-packages from github.

-Once the installation is complete, you can navigate into the individual package folders to create the latest documentation and test the installation.
-To create the latest documentation do the following:
+Once the installation is complete, you can create the latest documentation as follows:

 * Navigate into the package folder and locate the file makedoc.g.
-* Now issue *gap makedoc.g*, to create the documentation.
-It will be placed in the *doc* subfolder.
+* Issue *gap makedoc.g*.
-* In case you have a running version of LaTeX, the documentation will be provided by the file manual.pdf.
+* The documentation will be created and placed in the *doc* subfolder.
+If you have a running version of LaTeX, the documentation will be printed to the file manual.pdf.

 To test your installation perform the following steps: